Ulvik, Vestland, Norway

 Balåifossen is the Unofficial name of this waterfall.

-When we surveyed the falls in June 2011, we were expecting it to be a much more impactful waterfall – not so much because of its great height (though our initial estimates turned out to be too generous by over 250 feet), but because many pictures we have seen showed a considerable volume of water present in the falls.
+When we surveyed the falls in June 2011, we were expecting a much more visually significant waterfall – not so much because of its great height (though our initial estimates turned out to be too generous by a considerable margin), but because many pictures we have seen showed a considerable volume of water present in the falls.
 It’s very possible that the falls flow well as long as snow is melting in the basin above the falls, but without a consistent source of melt water the stream shrinks in volume quickly.
 Even though the falls are easy to view, we left quite disappointed with this one and would not recommend that visitors to Norway seek it out unless they are already in the immediate vicinity (and even then it isn’t really worth the time).

 From the town of Ulvik follow Route 300 towards the small town of Osa, for just under 5km to where the road parallels the Osafjord.
 There are several small pullouts along the water where the falls can be seen on the opposite side of the fjord.
 The falls can also be distantly seen from Route 572 as it climbs up the hillside from Ulvik en route to Espelandsdalen and Granvin.

 The information presented in this table is meant to help identify and clarify the physical aspects of the waterfall for comparative purposes.
 While we try to ensure this information is as accurate as possible, sometimes it will prove necessary to either estimate or flat out guess at certain characteristics where either enough information isn't readily available, is not known, or we were not able to confirm a given trait upon surveying.
 This information may be changed at any given time to ensure accuracy.